Amwt24/Amwt24/README.md

 ### 🌱 What I'm currently working on

-- 🔭 I am currently working on **[Name of your main project or a specific area you are focusing on]**.
+- 🔭 I'm currently focused on improving my skills in software development and exploring new technologies.
-- 🌱 I am actively learning more about **[A new technology you are studying, e.g., "Docker and containerization" or "Cloud Computing with AWS"]**.
+- 🌱 I'm learning more about **Microservices**, **AWS**, and **Open Source** development.
-- 👯 I'm looking to collaborate on open-source projects related to **[Your area of interest, e.g., "IoT" or "backend development"]**.
+- 👯 I'm looking to collaborate on open-source projects related to **System Development**, **Microservices**, and **Cloud Computing**.
 - 📫 You can reach me via email at **amawtachacha4@gmail.com** or **amawtachacha4@ieee.org**.

----
+### 💡 My Interests

+*   **Open Source**: I'm passionate about contributing to open-source projects and collaborating with the community.
+*   **AWS**: I'm interested in cloud computing and exploring the services offered by AWS.
+*   **Microservices**: I believe in the power of microservices architecture and its benefits in building scalable systems.
+*   **System Development**: I'm passionate about developing robust and efficient systems that meet the needs of users.

 ### 📊 My GitHub Stats